ccdavis/schemer/README.md

 There's a basic parser and tokenizer now.
 Some tests in main take text and parse and interpret it.
 The app will start up in a REPL mode.

-The s-expression evaluation takes place in an environment but without implementing 'define' or 'let' it doesn't change any behavior.
+S-Expression evaluation takes place in an environment.
+The 'define' special form adds to the environment.
+Basic variables work; lambdas are not yet working.

 ### In Progress

 * Lambdas
 * Make the environment scoped
 * Special commands for the REPL (exit), (env)

 ## To Do

-* Debug 'define'
+* Replace some of the deeply nested 'match' usage with more idiomatic Rust using closures and 'if let ... = ...{}'
 * Implement lambdas
 * Replace the current primitive lexer / tokenizer with something better
-* Better error handling: Right now I just use Result<SExpression,&str> to pass back error messages.
+* Better error handling: Right now I just use Result<SExpression,String> to pass back error messages.